 Please call Ms. Blia Xiong, HR Operations Director at (415) 339-2837.

 What is Coffee Works?

 The Coffee Works Job Readiness Program is the point of entry for anyone seeking employment placement and job retention services.
-Coffee Works Program provides an inviting and resource-filled environment where job search strategies and job leads are highlighted weekly.
-Clients/Consumers meet together to network, build community with other jobseekers, and learn how to get and keep the job you want.
+This program provides an inviting and resource-filled environment where job search strategies and job leads are highlighted weekly.
+Clients/Consumers meet together to network, build community with other job seekers, and learn how to get and keep the job they want.

 Is Coffee Works Job Readiness Program a Drop-in Center services?